Same-Day Click & Collect

 Whether we know it or not, an iron is one of the most underrated appliances that we can have in our homes.
 From keeping our work/going out clothes looking good, to helping us get through that giant pile of clothes on the chair, it has been a staple in the Irish household for many years.
 Buying an iron, however, can be a difficult task, because there are so many varieties available and at such a range of prices, it can be difficult to choose the best one to suit your budget.
-In this article, we look to help make that decision easier by answering frequently asked questions, the differences between specific irons, and some top features you should be looking for before buying any iron.
+In this article, we look to help make that decision easier by answering frequently asked questions, the differences between specific irons and steam irons, and some top features you should be looking for before buying any iron.

 On the surface, it might seem like each of these irons are similar, but it is important to note that each iron listed below is different in its own way and has specific features that make it unique.